mariomka/regex-benchmark/README.md

 # Languages Regex Benchmark

-It's just a simple regex benchmark for different languages.
+It's just a simple regex benchmark for different programming languages.

+Measures how long it takes to find and count non-overlapping occurrences.

+Isn't a Holy Grail of the regex benchmarks.
+It can be helpful for choosing a language but it's not only about performance, each language has his engine and offers different features (like UTF support, backreferences, capturing groups...)

 ## Input text

 The [input text](input-text.txt) is a concatenation of [Learn X in Y minutes](https://github.com/adambard/learnxinyminutes-docs) repository.

+*Maybe isn't the best representative text.
+I'm searching other texts to add to the benchmark.*

 ## Regex patterns